fluffy-mods/FluffyBreakdowns/Source/description.md

 Replaces random breakdowns with a maintenance requirement.

-# Important
-This mod requires HugsLib to be installed, and loaded before it.

 # Features
 Buildings using components will now gradually deteriorate.
 The odds of a breakdown happening (and requiring replacement components), is directly linked to the amount of deterioration.